University of Southern Mississippi Summer Tennis Camp

 Along with the athletic performances, Engineer's team excelled in the classroom.
 Six of the seven players made 3.5 or higher including Mikhail Espiov who earned a 4.0 and was named the Southern Miss President's Honor Roll for this accomplishment.

 Engineer holds 20 years of coaching experience at the collegiate, Davis Cup, Federation Cup, National and International levels before his time at Southern Miss.
 Engineer has trained at the highest of level including multiple national teams and three Davis Cup teams.
-Engineer's national coaching experience has stretched to four continents while training elite athletes.

 Engineer began his coaching career in 1991 in India with Britannia Amritraj Tennis (B.A.T), where he was part of a program that produced a Junior Wimbledon player and a Junior U.S. Open champion as well as multiple Davis Cup players and Indian national champions.
+Vikrant Chadha, a member of the B.A.T team, was a member of India's Davis Cup team and went on to play for the University of Mississippi (Ole Miss) and was only the 13th All-American in Ole Miss Tennis history.
+Chadha was instrumental in taking the Ole Miss team to two NCAA Final Fours.

 In 2003, Engineer co-founded The Tennis Academy of Asia in Thailand, Asia's largest international tennis academy, where he served as both a coach and director until 2008.